Eni Quarterly Profit Jumps 55%

 "We achieved our highest ever level of production ... with a cash flow per barrel of $22.5, achieving our 2022 target four years early," Eni CEO Claudio Descalzi said in a statement.

-BP, Royal Dutch Shell and Total have all reported higher profits driven by growth in oil and gas.
+BP, Royal Dutch Shell (RYDAF) and Total have all reported higher profits driven by growth in oil and gas.

 Eni, which saw a 40 percent rise in cash flow at replacement cost to 3.3 billion euros, confirmed it would pay a 2018 dividend of 0.83 euros per share.